Should You Keep Outsourcing Returns In-House or Say Good Riddance?

 • Data Security Concerns: Sharing sensitive customer information with third-party providers introduces the risk of data breaches if the provider's security measures are inadequate.

-The Benefits of Keeping Returns In-House
+Benefits of Managing Returns In-House

 According to a Shopify report, businesses that manage returns internally often see a 15% increase in customer retention rates due to improved customer service.

-The Risks of In-House Returns Management
+Risks of In-House Returns Management

 • Operational Inefficiencies: Without streamlined systems, in-house returns can slow down operations and increase costs.